 Neurological conditions involving the brain and spine also affect other areas of your body.
 That’s why you can expect state-of-the-art, integrated care that focuses on treating the whole body, not just your injury or disease.

 You can be confident in our commitment to provide the level of care you expect.
-We’re San Antonio and South Texas’ first and only health system to earn Magnet status – a prestigious designation awarded only to healthcare providers with a proven track record for providing excellent care and positive outcomes.
+We’re San Antonio and South Texas’ first health system to earn Magnet status – a prestigious designation awarded only to healthcare providers with a proven track record for providing excellent care and positive outcomes.

 As a nationally recognized teaching hospital through our partnership with UT Health San Antonio, you can also expect the latest treatment options and new technologies, backed by clinical research.